fujifilmssd/Android-Fujifilm-SPA-SDK-SampleApp/README.md

 FujifilmSPA fujifilmSPA = FujifilmSPA.getInstance();
 ```

-Call checkout and pass in all required parameters to start.
+Call checkout and pass in all required parameters to start (userId is optional).
 This will create a new child application where the checkout process will commence.

 ```Java
 fujifilmSPA.checkout(Activity startingActivity, int requestCode, String apiKey, boolean isLive, String userId, ArrayList<FFImage> images)
 ```

-#### Parameters
+#### fujifilmSPA.checkout Parameters

 *  **startingActivity**: (Activity) - The parent activity that is starting the Fujifilm SPA SDK.
 This will be used to provide information about the order when the Fujifilm SPA SDK (child app) finishes
 *  **requestCode**: (int) - A user-defined request code to handle response messages